pon-network/proof-builder/README.md

 Endpoint: `POST /eth/v1/builder/submit_block_bounty_bid`

-This endpoint is used to submit a block bid to the builder service which bulds a block and submits the block bid to the relay.
+This endpoint is used to submit a bounty block bid to the builder service which builds a block and submits the bounty block bid to the relay.
 The request body should be a JSON object containing the following fields:

 * `slot`: the block slot for the bid (required)
 * `bidAmount`: the bid amount in wei (required)